Fast Rendezvous on a Cycle by Agents with Different Speeds: Rendezvous without Communication

+\begin{proof} Note that algorithm $\DR$ does not assume sense of direction, and its complexity is the one required by the third part of the theorem for the case $c>3$.
+Recall that $\Turn(k)$ consists of two stages.
+At the first stage, the agent walks over its own clockwise direction for $k$ units of distance.
+Subsequently (if rendezvous hasn't occurred yet), the agent executes the second stage of the algorithm: it turns around and goes in the other direction until rendezvous.

-Assume by contradiction, that rendezvous hasn't occurred by time $k$.
-By that time, agent $B$ took $k$ steps.
-Agent $A$ took those $k$ steps by time ${k}/{c}$.
+Consider now Algorithm $\Turn(k)$, with parameter $k=\frac{cn}{c^2 - 1}$.
+Since we assume sense of direction, both agents walk initially in the same direction (clockwise).
+Assume by contradiction that rendezvous hasn't occurred by time $k$.
+By that time, agent $B$ travelled $k$ units of distance.
+Agent $A$ has travelled those $k$ units of distance by time ${k}/{c}$.
 At that time, agent $A$ turns.
 (However, agent $B$ will turn only at time $k$).
 Hence, between those two turning times, there is a time duration $k(1 - \frac{1}{c})$ where the two agents walk towards each other.
 Hence, at each time unit they shorten the distance between them by $1+ c$.
 Let $d'$ denote the maximum distance between the agents at time ${k}/{c}$.
 It follows that $d'>k(1 - \frac{1}{c})({1+c})=n$.
-A contradiction.
-This establishes the second part of the theorem. \end{proof}
+A contradiction. \end{proof}